Update: water levels almost back to normal, start emptying De Dijken-Bakkerom balancing lake

 Last week, the water authority activated the overflow area north of Leekstermeer and Lettelberterberg catchwater.
 These areas were flooded with water in order to lower the water level at lake Leekstermeer.

-Last week, emergency drainage was implemented due to the failure of the pumping station Tolberterpetten.
-The pumping station again and the water level at Tolberterpetten has returned to normal.
+Last week, emergency drainage was initiated due to a failure at the pumping station Tolberterpetten.
+The pumping station again, and the water level in Tolberterpetten has returned to normal.

-All the rainfall last week has saturated the ground.
-This also applies to dykes quays alongwatercourses.
-That is why the water authority regularly inspects water authority dykes quays to check for damage caused by erosion and possible subsidence.
+Due to all the rainfall last week, the ground is saturated.
+This also applies to dykes flood embankments watercourses.
+For this reason, the water authority flood embankments inspects water authority dykes flood embankments to check for damage caused by erosion and possible subsidence.